whathellahor/csc2003-a1/Documentation/ultrasonic_accelerometer/README.md

 ![image](https://user-images.githubusercontent.com/92626804/204510819-6bb30c63-87c7-4bec-9d50-39d5691c0d27.png)

 ## When echo pin interupts on a rising edge, it will start an alarm timer
-**alarm timer is to set the duration on when the program should timeout the echo pin.**
+**Alarm timer is to set the duration on when the program should timeout the echo pin.**

 ![image](https://user-images.githubusercontent.com/92626804/204511189-7c658796-dc7f-4f4a-9556-457c4637a3d9.png)